-In a wooded area, it will intertwine itself with other low-growing plants, such as ferns, which makes it harder to kill without hurting its neighbors.
+In a wooded area, it will intertwine with other low-growing plants, such as ferns, which makes it harder to kill without hurting its neighbors.
 But don’t give up.

 Pick Your Poison

 You have two choices when it comes to killing poison ivy: a natural method or a chemical poison.
 Both will work, but chemicals may work faster.
-For more on the pros and cons of DIY natural weed killer versus a chemical herbicide such as Roundup, see Landscaping 101: Homemade Weed Killer.
+For more on the pros and cons of a DIY natural weed killer versus a chemical herbicide such as Roundup, see Landscaping 101: Homemade Weed Killer.

 Natural Born Killers

 If you want to avoid chemicals, you have a few choices:

 Manual Labor: Put on long sleeves and pants, tape your pants and shirt cuffs to prevent skin exposure, pull on a pair of heavy gloves, and dig out as much poison ivy as you can.
 The trick is to get the roots, which means digging down a few inches—at least six—beneath roots and then reaching in to pull them out.
 This job is easier if the ground is soft; try it after a rainy spell.
 Be warned that you inevitably will overlook a few little roots.
 Watch for new growth and pull it out as soon as possible to weaken the plant, or at least to try to break its spirit.